 5.13 To identify the best source of the goods / services, at least two quotations should be obtained for all individual item purchases between £2,000 and £4,999 and three quotations for all individual item purchases between £5,000 and £9,999.
 Written details of quotations obtained should be prepared and retained by budget holders for audit purposes.
 Telephone quotes are acceptable if these are evidenced and faxed or email confirmation of quotes has been received before a purchase decision is made.
-Where the requirement of obtaining two written quotes is not possible this should be reported to the Resources Committee and recorded in the minutes of the Committee's meeting.
+Where it is not possible to obtain the required number of quotes, the reason and / or a Value for Money Statement should be included on the purchase requisition and referred to the School Financial Manager and the Headteacher for approval.